Shahroze16602/kotlin-interview-prep/chap3.md

     }
 }
 ```
-

 ---

 ### 3.9 Channels

 Channels are a way to communicate between coroutines.
-They allow one coroutine to send data to another.
+They allow one coroutine to send data to another.

 ```kotlin